China jails another former football official over bribery – DW – 08/19/2024

 A court in China has sentenced the former vice president of the Chinese Football Association to 11 years in prison for taking bribes or gifts in exchange for favors, state news agency Xinhua reported on Monday.

-The prosecutors had accused Li Yuyi of abusing his previously held positions at the Chinese Football Association and the Chinese Football Association Super League Co., Ltd between 2004 and 2021.
+The prosecutors had accused Li Yuyi of abusing his previously held positions at the Chinese Football Association and the Chinese Football Association Super League Company between 2004 and 2021.

 The court also fined Li 1 million yuan ($139,579.03).
 The probe concluded he had received money and valuables worth over $1.69 million in return for help rendered on various issues.